-- 1. Home visitors are eligible to access the COVID-19 vaccine as part of Phase 1, Group B2 or Group B4.
+- Home visitors are eligible to access the COVID-19 vaccine as part of Phase 1, Group B2 or Group B4.
 Because in-person visits do not allow for physical distancing, the risk for acquiring or transmitting COVID-19 remains high.
-DCYF is not requiring home visitors get vaccinated. - a.
-In the Phase Finder, home visitors fit into the category described as follows: "Staff who provide services that require sustained, direct, interactive, in-person contact with children and families will be eligible in this vaccination phase."
-Currently the Phase Finder language describes only "Child Care", however, it will be updated soon to reflect the language contained in this bullet. - b.
-Eligible in B2: Home Visiting staff age 50 or over - c.
-Eligible in B4: Home Visiting staff under the age of 50 - 2.
-In limited capacity, when in-person home visits occur, though not required, when: - a.
-The Region has moved into Phase 2 of the Governor's Road to Recovery Plan, and - b.
-LIAs have established policies describing approach for vaccination and communication with families and establish protective measures for health and safety of families and home visitors. - c.
-Priority should be given to those with acute needs and those families who have been unable to participate in virtual or remote visits. - 3.
-Phase 2 of the Governor's Road to Recovery Plan strongly encourages organizations to continue to support remote working, with a maximum 25% office capacity for those employees not working remotely.
-This guidance is not in reference to in-person home visiting services; instead this refers to staff working in an office setting where social distancing from coworkers may not be feasible.
-In the case that staff are working in an office setting (which may include providing virtual home visits from an office setting), the Governor's Plan indicates offices should not be filled to greater than 25% capacity.
-This does not obligate LIAs to staffing their offices at 25%.
-Also this does not obligate LIAs to offer at least 25% in-person home visits.
+DCYF is not requiring home visitors get vaccinated. - In the Phase Finder, home visitors fit into the category described as follows: "Staff who provide services that require sustained, direct, interactive, in-person contact with children and families will be eligible in this vaccination phase."
+Currently the Phase

+Finder language describes only "Child Care", however, it will be updated soon to reflect the language contained in this bullet.

+- o Eligible in B2: Home Visiting staff age 50 or over - o Eligible in B4: Home Visiting staff under the age of 50 - In limited capacity, when in-person home visits occur, though not required, when: - o The Region has moved into Phase 2 of the Governor's Road to Recovery Plan, and - LIAs have established policies describing approach for vaccination and communication with families and establish protective measures for health and safety of families and home visitors. - Priority should be given to those with acute needs and those families who have been unable to participate in virtual or remote visits. - Phase 2 the Governor's Road to Recovery Plan strongly encourages organizations to continue to support remote working, with 25% capacity for those employees not working remotely.